 In general, assuming the affected (petitioning) employee meets the definition of a “qualified individual with a disability” as determined by the agency and in compliance with the Americans with Disabilities Amendments Act (ADAAA) (2009), the next step is the “interactive process” of the Reasonable Accommodation process.
 Title 29 CFR 1630.2(o)(3) provides that the employee and agency should engage in an informal and flexible interactive process to identify precise limitations of the individual and what accommodations could overcome those limitations.
 Accommodations could take the form of, but are not limited to, resolving accessibility issues, job restructuring, part-time or modified work schedules, acquisition or modification of equipment or devices, provision of readers and interpreters, more recently-telework, and other similar actions.
 However, To be entitled to a requested accommodation, the employee must demonstrate it would be both reasonable and effective to help the employee perform essential the functions of the position.
 Rose v.
 U.S. Postal Service, EEOC No. 01A45063 (EEOC OFO 2005).

 Now, this is where we see issues.
-Specifically, employees submitting medical information in such a manner as to essentially establish a position in which they demonstrate, through the submission of medical information, they are unable to do their current, or any other available job, at all.
+Specifically, employees submitting medical information in such a manner as to essentially establish a position in which they demonstrate, through the voluntary submission of medical information, they are unable to do their current, or any other available job, at all.
 Of course this is not in all cases.
 However, it does happen more than most would believe.
 We have seen employees submit medical documentation with a diagnosis of homicidal and suicidal ideation for example.
-In this particular case, their is simply no possible Reasonable Accommodation and in fact, the employee is likely to be immediately removed from the premises and should expect a proposed removal from federal service some point.
+In this particular case, there is simply no possible Reasonable Accommodation and in fact, the employee is likely to be immediately removed from the premises and should expect a proposed removal from federal service some point.

 As we stated earlier, this article was not intended to provide specific instructions in applying for Reasonable Accommodation due to the nuanced nature of each case and the many variables that may apply.
 It was intended to alert you to the simple fact that Reasonable Accommodation requests could lead to an adverse outcome the requestor never expected.
 Requesting Reasonable Accommodation does not protect your employment.
 It simply provides you an opportunity to seek reasonable accomodation in some capacity to continue working.
 However, the emphasis is on the word reasonable- and the perspective is from that of the agency, not the requestor.